zhaohui-yan/openbmc/meta-aspeed-sdk/recipes-phosphor/libmctp-intel-test/libmctp-intel-test/README.md

 - OpenBMC/libmctp
   - https://github.com/openbmc/libmctp

-# Known Issue
+# Dependencies
-- Currently, libmctp only supports MCTP payload size 64bytes.
 - To test MCTP over PCIE, it is required to use MCTP driver which is provided by Intel.
   - https://github.com/Intel-BMC/linux/blob/dev-5.10-intel/drivers/soc/aspeed/aspeed-mctp.c
   - https://github.com/Intel-BMC/linux/commit/2e6b88503f430fb55a02882716f3841d29a84a7e#diff-b97d7679f6e1d68f489b1cb890c2f2175cfb59d42df3a612f286e6122c31f117

+  **This driver had been integrated into AspeedTech-BMC/linux.**

+- It is required to use Intel-BMC/libmctp to build this test program.
+The reason are as following.
+  - Intel-BMC/libmctp has not been upstreamed to OpenBMC/libmctp, yet.
+  - OpenBMC/libmctp only supports linux kernel v5.15 and higher version.
+To fix conflict issue between Intel-BMC/libmctp and OpenBMC/libmctp, Intel-BMC/libmctp is only used to build this test program.
+It will not install header files and static library of Intel-BMC/libmctp into image.

+# Known Issue
-- MCTP over PCIE only supports route by ID.
+- Currently, libmctp only supports MCTP payload size 64bytes.

 # MCTP Message Type
 ## MCTP control messages (0x00)